astronomer/docs/learn/use-case-elt-ml-finance.md

 ### Data source

 The data in this example is generated using the [create_mock_data](https://github.com/astronomer/use-case-elt-ml-finance/blob/main/include/create_mock_data.py) script.
 The script creates CSV files in `include/mock_data` that contain data resembling the payload of the [Stripe API](https://stripe.com/docs/api/charges) Charges endpoint and customer satisfaction scores.
-The data is generated to contain a linear relationship between two features and the target variable `amount_charged`.
+The data is generated to contain a relationship between two features and the target variable `amount_charged`.

 ### Project overview

-This project consists of three DAGs: one helper DAG to simulate an ingestion process and two pipeline DAGs which have dependency relationships through [Airflow datasets](airflow-datasets.md).
+This project consists of three DAGs: one helper DAG to simulate an ingestion process and two pipeline DAGs which have a dependency relationship through [Airflow datasets](airflow-datasets.md).

 ![Datasets view of the use case project showing the DAG finance_elt DAG that produces to the dataset astro://postgres_default@?table=model_satisfaction which is consumed by the second DAG named finance_ml.](/img/examples/use-case-elt-ml-finance_datasets_view.png)